Ubercart Affiliate v2 Drupal Module

 For countless organizations — especially large commercial companies — affiliate marketing is a key component of their e-commerce strategies.
 In the United States alone, affiliate marketing spending is projected to reach $4.1 billion by 2014, according to Forrester Research.
 In the Drupal world, Ubercart is still the most popular e-commerce system, with over 43,000 websites reported to be utilizing it.
 Thus, it is astonishing that, as of this writing, there is only a single module that provides affiliate functionality for Ubercart and Drupal 7.

 The module is the Ubercart Affiliate v2 project, originally developed by Bojan Živanović, and now maintained and sponsored by Rahul Khanna.
-As we will see, the module offers a lot of valuable functionality.
+As you will see, the module offers a lot of valuable functionality.
 But an obvious weakness is its lack of documentation.
 Perhaps this article can help alleviate that problem.

 As with any affiliate system, this one is designed to allow website owners to generate and provide web links that uniquely identify affiliates, who are partners in a marketing program.
 When Internet users follow these links, their clicks are recorded, and typically used to provide some sort of reward to the associated affiliates — such as earned commissions commensurate with the sales made to the customers.
 In particular, Ubercart Affiliate v2 offers a number of features: